Yishilinyuan/SCF-YOLO/README.md

 # SCF-YOLO
-The code will be published shortly.
+The detailed code is still being modified